-The preferential kWh rate power supply contact is connected to the same terminals (X5M/9+10) as the safety thermostat.
-Thus, the system can have EITHER preferential kWh rate power supply OR a safety thermostat.
+The preferential kWh rate power supply contact is connected to the same terminals (X5M/9+10) as the safety thermostat for the additional zone.
+It is only possible for the system to have EITHER preferential kWh rate power supply OR a safety thermostat for the additional zone.